 You can use a sound effect with an expressive or subjective function–for example, to create a sad mood or emotion.
 If you want to induce “sad” to the listeners, you can use sound effects of raining or maybe something nostalgic.

 The third function in which you can use sound effects is descriptive.
 All of my studies analyze descriptive function.
 Sound effects are very important to identify the space in which the action is developing.
 For example, if I am in a parking lot, the sound of the cars can be used.
 If I’m in the street, the sound of the traffic can be used.
-This is the most typical, and it is very important to identify what I call the spatial dimension.
+This is the most typical, and it is very important to identify what I call the space dimension.

-The spatial dimension is the space in which the characters are moving and also the objects that you have in the space.
+The space dimension is the space in which the characters are moving and also the objects that you have in the space.
 For example, on the beach, the space is the beach, so I can hear the waves.
 In this scene, in this environment, I can have objects.
 For example, the environment could be a bar, so there would be bar sound effects.
 Music can also be used; for example, there could be background music in the bar.
 Therefore, sound effects are very important to define the spatial dimension.

 The last function of sound effects is narrative, which structures the narration.
 For example, sound effects can be used to link different parts of the narration or to differentiate the beginning, the development, and the end.
 For example, imagine that I finished my story with the sound of the train far away, fading out, and this is the closing sound for me.